From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory: Quantum geometric tensor

 with exponent $\alpha = 2$.
 The key insight here is that the same expression with the exponent set to $\alpha = 1$, dubbed \emph{quasi-QGT} (labeled $q_{ab}^{n}$), is conveniently accessed in experiments: its real part (the \emph{band Drude weight}) can be estimated from band dispersion, accessible in conventional angle-resolved photoemission spectroscopy (ARPES), while its imaginary part (the \emph{orbital angular momentum}) is extracted with circular-dichroism ARPES, in which one measures the difference in photoemitted electron intensity under using right-handed and left-handed circularly polarized light.
-Assuming an effective two-band approximation for the bands nearest to the Fermi level, the two tensors are related by simple rescaling $Q_{ab}^n=q_{ab}^n/\Delta E$, with the $k$-dependent energy gap $\Delta E$ readable from ARPES.
-The authors successfully illustrated their protocol with an application to the quasi-two-dimensional kagome material~CoSn.
+Assuming an effective two-band approximation for the bands nearest to the Fermi level, the two tensors are related by simple rescaling $Q_{ab}^n=q_{ab}^n/\Delta E$, with the $k$-dependent energy splitting $\Delta E$ readable from ARPES.
+The authors of Ref.~\citenum{Kang:2025} successfully illustrated their protocol with an application to the quasi-two-dimensional kagome material~CoSn, as illustrated with their data reproduced in Fig.~\ref{fig:measured}(\textbf{a}-\textbf{d}).

 The outlined experimental protocol was further advanced with the subsequent work of Ref.~\citenum{Kim:2025}, which extracted the quantum metric tensor of the valence band of black phosphorus without resorting to the auxiliary quasi-QGT.
 Such a simplification was achieved by reconstructing the pseudospin texture by means of polarization-resolved ARPES measurements.
+Note that, beyond electronic systems, QGT is accessible by virtue of the defining relation~(\ref{eqn:QGT-def}) in synthetic setups that allow for direct measurement of the Bloch wave functions, as has been demonstrated with ultracold atoms~\cite{Yi:2023}, and when one has experimental access to the full Bloch Hamiltonian, as has been shown with photonic lattices~\cite{Guillot:2025}.